The Complexity of Aggregates over Extractions by Regular Expressions: Preliminaries

 We note that for Boolean spanners, i.e. spanners with no variables, the definitions coincide with the classical unambiguity definition of finite state automata.
 That is, a \vset-automaton with $\vars(A) = \emptyset$ is unambiguous if it is a unambiguous finite state automaton.
-Furthermore, we note that every spanner represented by an \vset-automaton $A$ can also be represented by an unambiguous \vset-automaton $A'$. (e.g. Doleschal et al.~\cite[Lemma 4.5]{DoleschalKMNN19-journal}).
-However, as for non-deterministic and unambiguous automata, compared to their unambiguous counterpart, \vset-automata can be exponentially more succinct.\footnote{Note that, for functional \vset-automata, the exponential factor in the relative succinctness is caused by condition~\ref{cond:unambig}.
+Furthermore, we note that every \vset-automaton $A$ can be transformed to an equivalent unambiguous \vset-automaton $A'$. (e.g. Doleschal et al.~\cite[Lemma 4.5]{DoleschalKMNN19-journal}).
+However, \vset-automata can be exponentially more succinct than equivalent unambiguous \vset-automata.\footnote{Note that, for functional \vset-automata, the exponential factor in the relative succinctness is caused by condition~\ref{cond:unambig}.
 That is, for every functional \vset-automaton $A$, there is an equivalent functional \vset-automaton $|A'|$ which satisfies condition~\ref{cond:voc} and is of size at most polynomial in $|A|$.}

-\begin{example} The span relation on the bottom right of Figure~\ref{fig:MainExample} can be extracted from \doc by a spanner that matches textual representations of numbers (or ranges) in the variable $x_{\textsf{events}}$, followed by a city or country name, matched in $x_{\textsf{loc}}$.
+\begin{example}The span relation on the bottom right of Figure~\ref{fig:MainExample} can be extracted from \doc by a spanner that matches textual representations of numbers (or ranges) in the variable $x_{\textsf{events}}$, followed by a city or country name, matched in $x_{\textsf{loc}}$.
 Figure~\ref{fig:exampleVsetAutomata} shows how two such \vset-automata may look like.
 Note that some strings, like $\text{Luxembourg}$ are the name of a city as well as a country.
 Thus, the upper automaton is ambiguous, because the tuple with Luxembourg is captured twice (thus, violating \ref{cond:unambig}).
 The lower automaton is unambiguous, because the sub-automaton for $\text{Loc}$ only matches such names once. \end{example}

 In the following, we denote by \uregk the class of $\K$-weighted unambiguous functional \vset-automata and by \ufvsa the class of unambiguous functional \vset-automata.